jericson/jericson.github.io/resume.md

 ranging from college applicants to car enthusiasts to hermeneuticians.
 My job is mostly listening and facilitating company/community communication.
-I also bring a unique understanding of social software, data analysis and scripting to my work.
+I also bring a unique understanding of social software, data analysis and programming to my work.

 ### College Confidential
 **Community & Site Operations Manager**&mdash;_January 2020&ndash;March 2021_